Continuing Education for Addiction Counselors

-Newly-minted addiction counselors have a lot on their plate.
-You have just passed an important examination, accumulated more than a thousand hours of on-the-job training, and graduated from a certificate or degree program covering everything from human biology to the pharmacology of illicit substances.
+You’ve just passed your certification exam, accumulated over a thousand hours of supervised practice, and graduated from a demanding program covering everything from neurobiology to the pharmacology of controlled substances.
 Now it’s time to put it all to work.

-You’re sitting in a small office somewhere with a person whose life is falling apart and who can’t stop drinking and isn’t responding to your textbook motivational interviewing efforts and your next appointment is in only ten minutes.
-There’s a baby crying out in the waiting room and you’re pretty sure the sketchy dude in a hoody lingering outside the front door is a dealer there to prey on your most vulnerable clients.
+You’re sitting in a cramped office with someone whose life is unraveling.
+They can’t stop drinking.
+Your textbook motivational interviewing techniques aren’t landing.
+Your next appointment starts in ten minutes.
+There’s a baby crying in the waiting room, and you’re pretty sure the guy lingering outside the front door is a dealer targeting your most vulnerable clients.

-For all the education and training you went through to become certified, you’ll still encounter reminders in your career that there is more to learn.
+For all the education and training you completed to become certified, you’ll still encounter reminders throughout your career that there’s more to learn.
+The field evolves.
+New substances emerge.
+Treatment methods improve.
+Your clients’ needs shift.

-Fortunately, that ongoing process of education and adaptation is built right into the career of addiction counselors in the form of continuing education.
+Fortunately, that ongoing process of education and adaptation is built right into your career through continuing education.

 Why Continuing Education Is Critical for Addiction Counselors in Every Specialty